 ith this four-part history of marriage we have seen all the themes that are embodied in marriage.
 The remainder of the devotions will examine these themes in greater detail, mulling over the meanings and outcomes.
-It's very much like planning a wedding where many pieces come together: the sanctuary, the wedding party, the dress, the hall, the caterer, the seating arrangement, the flowers, the music.
-Except this will be far more pleasant than trying to figure out where to seat Uncle Bill and Aunt Janine and what to do about little Johnny with his severe tree nut allergy - besides dealing with the fallout from the guacamole incident that happened seven years ago.
-This will be far more pleasant because Jesus has already made the arrangements and everything fits together perfectly and you simply get to show up and enjoy the benefits of his labors.
-By the end you'll see that Jesus is no mere wedding planner, but a marriage planner, who has set everything just so and wrapped it all up in himself.
+It's very much like planning a wedding where many pieces come together: the sanctuary, the wedding party, the dress, the hall, the food, the seating arrangement, the flowers, the music.
+Except this will be far more pleasant than trying to figure out where to seat Uncle Bill and Aunt Janine and what to do about little Johnny with his severe tree nut allergy.
+This will be far more pleasant because Jesus has already made the arrangements and everything fits together perfectly and you simply get to show up and enjoy the benefits of His labors.
+By the end you'll see that Jesus is no mere wedding planner, but a marriage planner, who has set everything just so and wrapped it all up in Himself.